+- PROGRAM pin

+- DONE pin

-The dedicated pins are the mode pins (M2, M1, M0), the configuration clock pin (CCLK), the INIT pin, the DONE pin and the boundary-scan pins (TDI, TDO, TMS, TCK).
-Depending on the configuration mode chosen, CCLK can be an output generated by the FPGA, or can be generated externally, and provided to the FPGA as an input.
+- Boundary-scan pins (TDI, TDO, TMS, TCK)

+Depending on the configuration mode chosen, CCLK can be an output generated by the FPGA, or it can be generated externally and provided to the FPGA as an input.

 Note that some configuration pins can act as outputs.
-For correct operation, these pins can require a V{CCO} of 3.3 V to permit LVTTL operation.
-All the pins affected fall in banks 2 or 3.
+For correct operation, these pins can require a VCCO of 3.3 V to permit LVTTL operation.
+All the pins affected are in banks 2 or 3.